|

 To define a primary key on a table give the following command.

-Alter table emp add constraint emppk primary key (empno);
+alter table emp add constraint emppk primary key (empno);

 The above command will succeed only if the existing values are compliant i.e. no duplicates are there in EMPNO column.
 If EMPNO column contains any duplicate value then the above command fails and Oracle returns an error indicating of non compliant values.

 On whichever column you put FOREIGN KEY constraint then the values in that column must refer to existing values in the other table.
 A foreign key column can refer to primary key or unique key column of other tables.
-This Primary key and foreign key relationship is also known as PARENT-CHILD relationship i.e. the table which has Primary Key is known as PARENT table and the table which has Foreign key is known as CHILD table.
+This Primary key and Foreign key relationship is also known as PARENT-CHILD relationship i.e. the table which has Primary Key is known as PARENT table and the table which has Foreign key is known as CHILD table.
 This relationship is also known as REFERENTIAL INTEGRITY.

 The following shows an example of parent child relationship.